Does new economic data show that austerity does not work?

 Location : Norfolk

 witchfinder.
 In my opinion, austerity does not work, full stop.
 It didn’t work for Hoover in the USA or for the UK national government in the 1930s, and it isn’t working now in the UK, since government borrowing is still increasing.
-Johann Hari summed this up in a nutshell:-
+Johann Hari summed this up in a nutshell:-In my own personal view, the problem is not austerity, but too much austerity.

 http://johannhari.com/2011/03/29/the-biggest-lie-in-british-politics/